 The new smart SUV is codenamed smart HX11, as per Autocar.
 Geely’s SEA (Sustainable Experience Architecture) platform will underpin the model and other future smart cars.
 The Smart eSUV is the first vehicle of the joint venture between Mercedes-Benz and Geely and will launch for customers in 2022.

 According to the report, the Smart electric SUV, viewed as a savior of the Smart brand, will be comparable in size to the MINI Countryman, with a length of over 4 meters (157.5 inches), making it the largest Smart car produced.
 Chinese reports suggest that it will be an RWD with a single motor generating 268 hp and a battery pack of <70 kWh that gives a range of 500 km or 311 miles (NEDC).

 The news of the Smart electric SUV concept follows the confirmation of a production model from Lescow in December last year.
 In a post titled “smart goes eSUV” on LinkedIn, he said: “It may come as a surprise to some, others will already have guessed it: smart will enter the market with a fully electric SUV – spacious yet compact.”

-Lescow confirms that the Smart brand will make use of the Geely SEA platform for its future range of vehicles, which include the eSUV (and an A-segment small car according to reports).
-The eSUV, Lescow describes as “super-compact on the outside and big on the inside”, and will be made available to customers in Europe and China.
-Mercedes-Benz will provide the design and support the development of the Smart electric SUV, and future Smart models, Lescow’s post details.
+Lescow confirmed that the Smart brand would use the Geely SEA platform for a future range of vehicles, which includes an A-segment small car, according to media reports.
+The eSUV, Lescow describes as “super-compact on the outside and big on the inside,” will be made available to customers in Europe and China.
+Mercedes-Benz will provide the design and support for developing the Smart electric SUV and future Smart models, Lescow’s post detailed.

 Smart electric SUV FAQs